Marlin Model 70P

 The Marlin Model 70P, also known as the Marlin Papoose, is a .22 Long Rifle semi-automatic rifle manufactured by Marlin Firearms.
 The rifle is notable for its portability; it is less than 21 in in length when disassembled and weighs 3.25 pounds.
 Disassembly requires loosening a barrel retention nut by hand or with a supplied tool.
 It is designed as a hiker and camper utility rifle, and appeals to the same market as the AR-7.
 The Model 70P is based on the earlier Marlin Model 70 (currently listed as Model 795) that has a fixed barrel and conventional stock.
 Its semi-automatic action originated with the Marlin Model 60.
 The Marlin Model 70PSS variant has a synthetic stock and stainless steel barrel.

 The rifle has an open rear sight and ramp front sight with high visibility orange post surrounded by a cutaway hood.
 The receiver has an integral .22 tip-off scope mounting rail.
 Swivel studs for a carrying strap are embedded in the synthetic stock.
 Included Marlin accessories are a 7-round metal magazine, a tool for adjusting the barrel nut, and a padded nylon carrying case designed to float in water.
 Optional accessories from Marlin include 7 and 10-round nickel plated metal magazines.
-25-round magazines are available.
+Third party 25-round magazines are available.